 The purpose of this chapter is to refresh your knowledge of quantum mechanics and to establish notation.
 Depending on your background you might not be familiar with all the material presented here.
 If that is the case, please ask the lecturers and we will expand the introduction.
-Those students who are familiar with advanced quantum mechanics are asked to glance over some omissions and are encouraged to help us improve this quick introduction.
+Those students who are familiar with advanced quantum mechanics are asked to glance over some omissions.